 What to do when you get kicked out of your US brokerage account

 Let’s face it, no one likes being kicked out the club or the popular group.
 Whether it was the cool kids lunch table or the popular country club, no one is a fan of being excluded.
-One area where it is starting to happen more and more is for US expats living overseas who are being kicked out of their brokerage accounts.
+One area where it is starting to happen more and more is for US expats living abroad who are being kicked out of their brokerage accounts.
 Many times, they are given only a couple of months’ notice, and this may lead to some sleepless nights.
-Usually, the reason expats are kicked out of their brokerage account is because the brokerage firm or advisor does not want to deal with the extra compliance or costs that can come with working with people residing outside the US.
+Usually, the reason expats can’t keep their brokerage accounts is because the brokerage firm or advisor do not want to deal with the extra compliance or costs that can come with working with non-US residents.

 Thankfully, this does not have to be a scary process, and we have been helping US expats with financial and planning items for fourteen years.